Sports CoachingUCAS CODE

 Please contact us to discuss part-time fees

 The fees you pay at registration will cover the costs associated with the learning outcomes of the programme.
-There are a number of opportunities to enhance your programme experience and employability through nationally recognised qualifications and other expected Continual Professional Development uptake.
-The College aims to keep any additional costs to the minimum and will frequently support student in accessing funding routes for these activities where possible.
+Compulsory work placements will often require a Disclosure and Barring service (DBS) check which is to be paid by the student or placement provider.
+There are a number of opportunities to enhance your programme experience and employability through nationally recognised qualifications and Continual Professional Development events.
+The College aims to keep any additional costs to the minimum and will frequently support student in accessing funding routes for these optional activities where possible.

 When should I apply